 The British Standards Institute (BSI) has advised that its membership of the International Organisations for Standards ISO and IEC is unaffected by Brexit.
 Membership of the European Standards Organisations CEN and CENELEC will involve a transition period following Brexit to ensure that BSI can continue its membership of both organisations on a permanent basis.

 The UK will continue to comply with existing legislation for the International carriage of dangerous goods.
-Road transport will comply with the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations [SI 2009 N0.
-1348] (as amended).
-It is expected that the UK Government will enact amendment Regulations to clarify this policy.
+The road transport of dangerous goods will comply with the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (as amended).